mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Documents.Abstractions.md

 The document type associated with the content identified by the file header, or null if no matching document type is found.

+## Class: Documents.Models.ContentMetaDataReference
+Represents a reference to content metadata.

+### Properties

+#### ContentType
+Gets or initializes the content type of the content.
+#### FileName
+Gets or initializes the file name associated with the content.
+#### MetaData
+Gets or initializes the metadata associated with the content.

 ## Class: Documents.Models.ContentReference
 Represents a content reference containing information about content such as a stream, content type, and file name.